bibicortesb/MechaCar_Statistical_Analysis-/README.md

 This function c

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-  There are coefficients that are near 0 value
+  Variance**
 - Is the slope of the linear model considered to be zero?
 Why or why not?
-  It almost seems as if it were zero.
+  The slope of the model is not zero, since the coefficients provide the change of mpg values with respect to the dependent variables.
+If the slope were zero, we would expect a constant mpg value.
 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-  The model an be used to predict mpg values with a multiple R-squared of 0.7149, meaning 72.49% is the proportion of the variation in mpg variable that can be explained by the other variables (independent).
+The model an be used to predict mpg values with a multiple R-squared of 0.7149, meaning 72.49% is the proportion of the variation in mpg variable that can be explained.
+There most be more variables contributting to the change in mpg, further analysis may be performed to improve R-squared value.
+Some alternatives could be to explore more variables or to try to find another distribution that better fits data.

 ## Summary Statistics on Suspension Coils
 PSI